 The mission of the Boniuk Institute is to understand and promote religious tolerance by using innovative methods to provide models for national and international education; deliver educational programming to Rice University students and the Houston community at large; spearhead engagement efforts that foster a dialogue within the Houston community and on a national and global level and conduct multidisciplinary, academically rigorous research.
 The Institute aims to serve as a pre-eminent academic organization that reaches beyond the Rice campus to have an impact locally, nationally, and globally.
-As a part of Rice University, and in line with its mission, the Institute neither engages in partisan politics nor serves as a rapid response entity.

 About Boniuk Institute

 The Boniuk Institute was founded in 2013 with a generous gift from Houston philanthropists Dr. Milton and Laurie Boniuk.
 The Institute is an expansion of the Boniuk Center that was previously established at Rice University in 2004 with an initial donation of $5 million and a charge to study and advance religious tolerance through research, education, community engagement and the arts.